 Because of Rowlett’s work at St Neots, the local historical society put up a Blue Plaque for him.

 I don’t know about you, but I have lucky charms.
-Millions of people all over the world believe in the power of objects and in 2018, the Horniman will open a new gallery where you will be able to find charms from all around the world, including those collected by Rowlett!
+Millions of people all over the world believe in the power of objects.
+In the Horniman’s World Gallery, you can find charms from all around the globe, including those collected by Rowlett in the European displays.

-If you’d like to see what Rowlett brought to the Horniman, and 2018 is too long to wait, you can find all of Rowlett’s objects online.
+If you’d like to see what Rowlett brought to the Horniman, you can find all of Rowlett’s objects online.